 27. The Kavalier ($72K/year)

-Jon Shanahan (from Pittsburgh, Pennsylvania, USA) started The Kavalier over 7 years ago.
+Jon Shanahan (from Pittsburgh, Pennsylvania, USA) started The Kavalier almost 9 years ago.

 Recognizing the need for my own presence I put up my blog in early 2018 but still focused on putting out a video every weekday.
 I’ve grown steadily each year, doubling my subscriber count every six months to 57k currently.
 Revenue is increasing at a similar pace, today about $7,000 per month.

 Brett Lindenberg (from California, MD, USA) started Food Truck Empire almost 10 years ago.

 My name is Brett Lindenberg and I started the mobile food entrepreneurship blog FoodTruckEmpire.com out of my one-bedroom apartment in St. Paul, Minnesota back in 2014.
 The first ever podcast recorded for the blog was with a hot dog vendor I found on YouTube.
 Fast forward to 2019 and I’ve now done over 100 interviews with food entrepreneurs.

 In 2018, the website averaged $5,400 monthly.
 The website now gets over 300,000 page views monthly, has an email subscriber list of over 35,000 and continues to grow.
 We’ve been quoted in Entrepreneur Magazine, CNBC, and other media outlets over the years.

 29. Stray Curls ($54K/year)